 LOCAL RESEARCH.
 GLOBAL IMPACT.

 The ORIGINS Project is the largest study of its kind in Australia, following 10,000 families over a decade to improve child and adult health.

 The unique long-term study is one of the most comprehensive studies of pregnant women and their families in Australia, recruiting families who are receiving pregnancy care or planning to deliver their baby at Joondalup Health Campus, as well as families from the Joondalup and Wanneroo communities.

-ORIGINS will follow the progress of pregnant women, their partners and babies for the first five years of the baby’s life, following an increasing understanding that an individual’s lifetime health and disease may be programmed at a very early stage – while a child is still in the womb.
+ORIGINS is following the progress of pregnant women, their partners and babies for the first five years of the baby’s life, with an increasing understanding that an individual’s lifetime health and disease may be programmed at a very early stage – while a child is still in the womb.

 The project is collecting detailed information on how a child’s early environment and parents’ physical health and genetics influence the risk of a wide range of diseases and conditions such as asthma, eczema, food allergies, hay fever, diabetes, obesity and autism.
 It will also look at how language development can affect outcomes such as academic achievement, social ability and relationships.